Argentine port workers say to hold another 48-hour strike next week

 Port workers are "essential" to the economy, and thus entitled to be vaccinated, the unions have said.

-A spokesman for the health ministry did not respond to a request for comment on Wednesday.
+A spokesman for the health ministry did not respond to a request for comment.

+"We as an industry recognize that all employees must be vaccinated.
+The government is trying to handle the situation as best it can.
+It is important for the ports to continue operating while coordinating future vaccination programs," said Gustavo Idigoras, head of the CIARA-CEC chamber of export companies.

 Argentina is the world's top exporter of soymeal livestock feed, used to fatten hogs and poultry form Europe to Southeast Asia.
 The South American grains powerhouse is also the world's No. 3 corn supplier and a major wheat exporter.

-The strike hits during the high export season as Argentine growers are currently harvesting their main cash crops of soybeans and corn.
+The strike hits during the high export season as Argentine growers harvest their main cash crops of soybeans and corn.
+Agriculture is Argentina's main source of export dollars as the country struggles to get out of a three-year recession that has been exacerbated by the COVID-19 pandemic.

-The work stoppage halted activity at the ports hub of Rosario, from which about 80% of Argentina's agricultural commodities are shipped.
-The Rosario exchange expects this year's soy crop at 45 million tonnes and the corn harvest at 50 million tonnes.

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))